-Precondition The machine runs in IDLE as much as possible, in order to keep a low noise level.
+The machine runs in IDLE as much as possible, in order to keep a low noise level.

-- 1. A WARNING Danger of injury from rotating coupling! - > Never switch the machine on without the safety screen in place over the coupling. - 2.
-A WARNING Hearing damage due to loud operating noise! - ► Always wear ear protection. - 3.
+- - ➤ Never switch the machine on without the safety screen in place over the coupling. - 2.
+A WARNING Hearing damage due to loud operating noise! - > Always wear ear protection. - 3.
 Visually check the coupling for uneven running.